colbyfayock/colbyfayock.com/src/_pages/egghead-talks-ecommerce.md

 ## Learn by Doing with 50 Project Ideas

 [![50 React Projects - Learn by Doing](/assets/50-react-projects-banner.jpg)](https://50reactprojects.com/)

+Stop asking yourself WHAT you want to build and start learning by doing with these 50 project ideas complete with project briefs, resources, and layout ideas.

 [Free Download: 50 Projects for React & the State Web](https://50reactprojects.com/)